swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 * * * *
 ![Exercise](pics/exercise.jpg) **Short exercise: Learn about sys**

 In the script we wrote to convert text files to CSV, we used the `sys` module.
-Use the iPython interpreter to learn more about the `sys` module and what it does.
+Use the IPython interpreter to learn more about the `sys` module and what it does.
 What is `sys.argv` and why did we only use the last n-1 elements?
 What is `sys.stdout`?

 * * * *